Agriculture, Soil, Fertilizer & Farm Operations calculator

 Inputs explained

-• Fertilizer product rate: Use product pounds per acre, not nutrient pounds, unless your price is also nutrient-based.
+• Fertilizer product rate applied: Use product pounds per acre, not nutrient pounds, unless your price is also nutrient-based.

-• Fertilizer product cost: Convert ton price to dollars per pound by dividing by 2000.
+• Delivered product price: Convert ton price to dollars per pound by dividing by 2000.

-• Share of planned rate applied: Use 100 for a full-rate application or a lower percent for split applications.
+• Share of full rate applied: Use 100 for a full-rate application or a lower percent for split applications.

-• Spreading or tender cost: Add custom application, tender, fuel, or blending cost per acre.
+• Custom application and tender cost: Add custom application, tender, fuel, or blending cost per acre.

 How to use the result